 The demon is so terrified that it regrows its arms and attacks Tanjiro.
 I think it knew what was about to happen — Tanjiro’s sword sliced it into so many pieces it couldn’t regenerate.
 Tanjiro’s first mission was over, and it was a success.

 “Those aren’t a boy’s hands,” he thought, and for some reason, that hit me hard.
 We know Tanjiro.
 We’ve seen him training, we saw his performance on demon mountain, and we just watched him complete his first mission.
 Given just how powerful he’s already become, it’s easy to forget that he’s still just a kid.
-The innocence of his childhood was stolen from him, and he’s doing the best he can.
+Circumstance in the form of a demon had stolen his childhood, and he’s doing the best he can.

 Tanjiro might be “just a boy,” but yeah, he gets what the other man was going through.
 Capture from the Crunchyroll stream.